Act Like a Feminist Artist:

 Act Like A Feminist Artist is budget friendly.
-For more information
+For more information contact me.

 “UN/MASKED, is a vivid memoir of an eager, energetic woman of the theatre confronting sexism in love and art.
 It’s also a rare first-hand account of life inside the famed Guerrilla Girls, those gorilla-masked artists and performers who made feminist protest daring, original and fun.” – Katha Pollitt, The Nation Columnist, poet, essayist and author